geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And every lure to fix my fancy tried

-That flatters female vanity and pride ;
+That flatters female vanity and pride;

 But still his gloomy scowl, his eye of fire,